Policy Priorities

 Co-Introducers Sen. Mike McDonnell (Dist.
 5); Sen. Danielle Conrad (Dist.
 46)

-Summary LB1124 appropriates $900K per year over two fiscal years from the Medicaid Managed Care Excess Profit Fund to the Department of Health and Human Services for evidence-based early intervention home visiting programs.
+Summary LB1124 appropriates $900K per year over two fiscal years from the state General Fund to the Nebraska Department of Health and Human Services for evidence-based early intervention home visiting programs.
+LB1124 was amended into LB1412, the state mainline budget bill, with funding from the Medicaid Managed Care Excess Profit Fund.

 Committee Appropriations